Home Initiative

 fuel economy label

-The combined figure for fuel consumption is the average of the urban and extra-urban (rural) figures.
-Most people find that the actual consumption they achieve is worse than the official combined figure.
-Some models get closer to the official figure than others, but what you achieve also depends on the type of driving you do and your driving style – we give some fuel-saving tips here.
+Virtually everyone finds that the actual consumption they achieve is worse than the official combined figure.
+Although not at all a scientific survey, you can get some idea of what people actually achieve here.
+Some models get closer to the official figure than others and painfully few achieve the claimed figures, but your fuel consumption also depends on the type of driving you do and your driving style – we give some fuel-saving tips here.

-* The official figures provide an approximate guide to the relative efficiency of different cars.
+* The official figures provide an approximate, usually optimistic, guide to the relative efficiency of different cars.

 Why should I choose a small, light car?